 12 states have now passed universal occupational licensing bills

 Mississippi just became the latest state to pass a universal occupational licensing bill.
-This means 12 states have now enacted such laws recognizing licenses from outside which will make it easier and less burdensome for people to move and work in such states.
+This means that 12 states now recognize licenses from other states, making it easier and less burdensome for people to move and work in such states.

 Several new state laws take effect on July 1.
 One of those will make it easier for folks moving to Mississippi to transfer their occupational license.